eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 # Conceptual Model (Informational) {#conceptual-model}

 The ECA protocol defines a unified pattern for the attestation lifecycle through two distinct but related attestation procedures.
-A workload without a verifiable identity can be bootstrapped on Day 0 to obtain a verifiable identity, and then use that verifiable identity for efficient attestation renewal on an ongoing basis.
+A compute instance without a verifiable identity can be bootstrapped on Day 0 to obtain a verifiable identity, and then use that verifiable identity for efficient attestation renewal on an ongoing basis.

 ~~~
                                  +---------------------------+